Eggy115/ModifyMC/README.md

 # Commands

 Commands, also known as console commands and slash commands, are advanced features activated by typing certain strings of text.
+They can be executed in command blocks and datapacks or via chat.

-Documentation for various different Minecraft commands and examples of them.
+This repository contains documentation for various different Minecraft commands and examples of them.
 Here is a list of commands so far:

 - /tellraw